 After considering her entertainment needs and style cues, here is my version.

-On the left side of the credenza, I will install a shallow drawer for her to store her cocktail napkins, corkscrew, and other supplies one would need to entertain with.
+On the left side of the credenza, I will install a shallow drawer for her to store her cocktail napkins, corkscrew, and other supplies she would need to entertain with.
 I will size the drawer down so that you will not have to have the doors hyper-extended to operate the drawer.
-The drawer runners will be handmade from wood so you will never have to worry about them wearing out.
+The drawer runners will be handmade from wood, so you will never have to worry about them wearing out.

 The right-hand side of the credenza will have an adjustable shelf.
 The adjustment mechanism will be a custom-made ladder system.
 The shelf will be notched to fit around the shelf brackets to maximize support and shelf space.